 Tracing

 Tracing can be set up to monitor and track requests, optimize performance and latency, improve observability, and preform root cause and service dependency analysis.
-Grey Matter supports Envoy's for the visualization of call flows.
+Grey Matter supports Envoy's tracing capabilities for the visualization of call flows.

 Environment Variable